fkodom/document-rag/README.md

     ./templatize
     ```

-    This updates placeholders like `{{REPO_NAME}}`, so everything is configured with your username, repo name, email, etc.
+    This updates placeholders like `document-rag`, so everything is configured with your username, repo name, email, etc.
 3. Commit and push the changes.
     ```bash
     git add .